jj-zhu/jj-zhu.github.io/index.md

 - KTH Master thesis: if you are a master's student already enrolled in KTH and interested in optimization for machine learning, deep generative models, optimal transport, applications of PDE/SDEs, please feel free to reach out.

 ### News and updates

-- July 20 - 31, 2026.
-I gave a lecture series on
- "Computational Gradient Flows and Optimal Transport" at Peking University, at the School of Mathematical Sciences.
-The lecture series information is [in this link](https://www.math.pku.edu.cn/amel/sqxx/172097.htm).
-The [lecture notes (handwritten)](https://github.com/jj-zhu/PKU-Summer-School-2026) are available.
-The edited notes will be available in the future.

 - New preprints: